 In addition to that, it is important to also protect your skin, eyes, and especially your head from bad sunburns as the sun can get very strong throughout the day.
 Remember the height?
 Even when you perceive the temperature as being respectively low, the sun’s intensity is not to be underestimated.
 Check out the items below.

 In the evening, when heading to the campsite, the temperatures are decreasing real quick.
 Therefore, it is strongly recommended to bring the appropriate gear and clothing that keeps you warm and helps you through the dark hours of the day.

 - Sleeping bag (the lighter the better)

 - Thermal layers

-Still, there are a few other necessary accessories that are facilitating your trekking adventure.
+Still, a few other necessary accessories are facilitating your trekking adventure.